yccheok/cheatsheet/README.md

 # Generate 1284 x 2778 screenshot for App Store

 1. Use iPhone 11 Pro Max simulator to generate 1242 x 2688 raw screenshot.
+(The reason we are using the iPhone 11 family is that at https://screenshots.pro, only the iPhone 11 has a minimalist design.)
 2. Use https://screenshots.pro/

 ![](https://i.imgur.com/xNRHXpO.png)